saurabhkulkarni77/covid19_suppORt/README.md

 # covid19_suppORt
 ---
 # TO DO
-1) Make user data fetched on kithcen page in realtime
+1) Add confirm button in kitchen page
 ---

 Page fields: